 In Ancestry.com, the bidders in an auction initiated by the target were required to sign confidentiality agreements containing standstill restrictions that included "Don't Ask, Don't Waive" provisions.
 The ultimate winner in this process was a private equity firm which did not "demand an assignment" of the provision in the merger agreement, thereby leaving it within the target's discretion whether or not to allow unsuccessful bidders to make unsolicited topping bids prior to receiving stockholder approval.
-Chancellor Strine generally praised the process followed by the Ancestry Board, noting that the Board was "trying to create a competitive dynamic" and the process "had a lot of vibrancy and integrity to it ...."
-With respect to the "Don't Ask, Don't Waive" provision, the Chancellor noted that while it "is a pretty potent provision," he was aware of "no statute" or "prior ruling of the Court" that rendered such provisions "per se invalid," and wrote that a "Don't Ask, Don't Waive" provision actually may be used by a "well-motivated seller ... as a gavel" for "value-maximizing purposes" by communicating to bidders that "there really is an end to the auction for those who participate," creating an incentive for bidders to "bid your fullest because if you win, you have the confidence of knowing you actually won that auction at least against the other people in the process," which may attract prospective bidders to a process that has "credibility so that those final-round bidders know the winner is the winner, at least as to them."
-See Robert S. Reder, Delaware Chancellor Weighs in on "Don't Ask, Don't Waive" Provision of Standstill Agreement, Bloomberg BNA Corporate Practice Library, 28 CCW 24 (2013).
+Chancellor Strine generally praised the process followed by the Ancestry Board, noting that the Board was "trying to create a competitive dynamic" and the process "had a lot of vibrancy and integrity to it" With respect to the "Don't Ask, Don't Waive" provision, the Chancellor noted that while it "is a pretty potent provision," he was aware of "no statute" or "prior ruling of the Court" that rendered such provisions "per se invalid," and wrote that a "Don't Ask, Don't Waive" provision actually may be used by a "well-motivated seller ... as a gavel" for "value-maximizing purposes" by communicating to bidders that "there really is an end to the auction for those who participate," creating an incentive for bidders to "bid your fullest because if you win, you have the confidence of knowing you actually won that auction at least against the other people in the process," which may attract prospective bidders to a process that has "credibility so that those final-round bidders know the winner is the winner, at least as to them."
+See Christina M. Sautter, Promises Made to be Broken?
+Standstill Agreements in Change of Control Transactions, 37 Del J. Corp.
+L. 965 (2013); Robert S. Reder, Delaware Chancellor Weighs in on "Don't Ask, Don't Waive" Provision of Standstill Agreement, Bloomberg BNA Corporate Practice Library, 28 CCW 24 (2013).

 In RAA Management, LLC v.
-Savage Sports Holdings, Inc., the Delaware Supreme Court held that non-reliance disclaimer language in a confidentiality agreement was effective to bar fraud claims by a prospective buyer.
+Savage Sports Holdings, Inc., 38 the Delaware Supreme Court held that non-reliance disclaimer language in a confidentiality agreement was effective to bar fraud claims by a prospective buyer.
 The prospective buyer had been told by seller during early discussions that seller had no significant unrecorded liabilities, but due diligence showed otherwise.
-The confidentiality agreement provided that seller made no representations regarding any information provided and that buyer could only rely on express representations in a definitive acquisition agreement, which was never signed.
+The confidentiality agreement provided that seller made no representations regarding any information provided39 and that buyer could only rely on express representations in a definitive acquisition agreement, which was never signed.
 After deciding not to pursue a transaction, the buyer sued seller to recover its due diligence and other deal costs.
 In affirming the Superior Court's dismissal of the buyer's complaint, the Delaware Supreme Court wrote: